Skip to content

 The full SDK is available — the samples are just a starting point

 The package bundles the complete Media Blocks SDK .NET.
-The two included scenes (SimplePlayer and RTSPViewer) are examples to get you running quickly — your scripts have access to the entire Media Blocks API: capture and multiple source types, decoders and encoders, audio/video processing and effects, mixing and compositing, recording to file, and network streaming output.
+The included sample scenes are examples to get you running quickly — your scripts have access to the entire Media Blocks API: capture and multiple source types, decoders and encoders, audio/video processing and effects, mixing and compositing, recording to file, and network streaming output.
 Build whatever pipeline your app needs.
 See the Media Blocks SDK .NET documentation for the full block catalog.

 Samples